-Otherwise, we need to specify the file in the configuration property jakarta.persistence.schema-generation.create-script-source.
+Otherwise, we need to specify the file in the configuration property jakanta.persistence.sql-load-script-source.
+If we're using Configuration to configure Hibernate, we could write:

-This SQL script will be executed every time exportMappedObjects() or truncateMappedObjects() is called.
+The SQL script will be executed every time exportMappedObjects() or truncateMappedObjects() is called.